valbonetbelche/sweet-portfolio/README.md

-# 🚀 Sweet Portfolio – Launch Your Developer Profile in Minutes
+# 🚀 Sweet Portfolio – Launch Your Developer Portfolio and CV in Minutes

 This is a sleek, responsive portfolio template built with **Next.js**, **TailwindCSS**, **ShadCN**, **TypeScript**, and deployed on **Vercel**.